VachaLab/gorder-manual/src/cgorder_basics.md

 ## Using groups from an NDX file

 `gorder` also supports using groups from NDX files.
 Let's suppose our NDX file already contains a group called `LipidBeads`, which specifies all the beads to use.
 We can then simply select the group.
-Our input YAML file will look like this:
+Our configuration YAML file will look like this:

 ```yaml
 structure: system.tpr